 - Jump rope – 20 seconds

-You can go through this entire routine two to three times as a circuit, and unlike most circuits, you’ll want full rest between any sets that use similar muscles (typically between 60 seconds and three minutes).
+You can go through this routine two to three times as a circuit or as little as you need, and unlike most circuits, you’ll want full rest between any sets that use similar muscles (typically between 60 seconds and three minutes).
 For sets that don’t use similar muscles, such as depth jumps to push-ups, you don’t necessarily need to rest.

-The only real difference between “strength” and “speed-strength” training is that for speed-strength, you perform the same multi-joint, full body lifts but you perform them quickly and explosively, often using lighter weights so that you can indeed move a weight as fast as possible.
-Compared to lifting weights at a slow and controlled speed, which maximizes strength, explosive training maximizes movement economy, motor unit recruitment, and even lactate threshold.
+The only real difference that exists between “strength” and “speed-strength” training is that for speed-strength, you perform the same multi-joint, full body lifts but as you would expect they are performed fast and explosively, most often using lighter weights so that you can indeed move a weight fast.
+Compared to lifting weights at a slow and controlled speed, which is generally used to maximise strength, explosive training targets movement economy, motor unit recruitment, and even lactate threshold.
 This is the basis of Olympic weightlifting.

 - Medicine ball throws